How will Brexit affect freelancers? After four long years of talks and negotiations, a Brexit deal was brokered on Christmas eve.

 How will Brexit affect freelancers?

-While the relief of a deal was palpable across the board, the last minute nature of the deal means that businesses and workers don’t have a whole lot of time to get ready for the changes that will come into effect on 1 January.
+While the relief of a deal was palpable across the board, the last minute nature of the agreement means that businesses and workers don’t have a whole lot of time to get ready for the changes that will come into effect on 1 January.

 We’ve all seen the headlines highlighting some of the main points of the deal, but how exactly will it affect freelancers?